菊池寛実記念 智美術館

 The Opening and the Present of Kikuchi Kanjitsu Memorial Tomo Museum

-Having held the exhibitions at the Kikuchi Guest House, Tomo began to mull over the idea of founding a museum.
-In due course, she established the Kikuchi Foundation and opened Kikuchi Kanjitsu Memorial Tomo Museum in 2003.
-The galleries are designed by Richard Molinaroli and Tomo’s sense of beauty is reflected in every corner.
+Having held the exhibition at the Kikuchi Guest House, Tomo began to consider the idea of founding a museum.
+At last, she established the Kikuchi Foundation and opened the Kikuchi Kanjitsu Memorial Tomo Museum in 2003.
+The galleries are designed by Richard Molinaroli and Tomo’s sense of beauty is reflected in every corner of the museum.